rticommunity/rticonnextdds-examples/resources/scripts/README_write_copyright.txt

-  The script write_copyright.pl receives a variable number of arguments.
+  The script copyright.pl receives a variable number of arguments.
 The first one is the parent directory to check, including its child directories.
 The second one is a flag to copy copyright in the corresponding files or just check if that files have it or not.
 The other arguments are the extensions of